Old Village of Mount Pleasant SC: Mount Pleasant’s History

 At the end of the American Civil War, the Whilden House near the waterfront on Bennett Street (built in 1840 and named for planter and mayor Elias Whilden) served as a Union headquarters.
 The famous African American volunteer regiment 54th Massachusetts was stationed there in 1865.

-The Village saw a post-war building boom and in 1872, several of the small early settlements merged as one entity and became the incorporated Town of Mount Pleasant.
-These included Hilliardsville (1847), Lucasville on Haddrell’s Point (created by William Lucas in 1853, who received most of the tract from his famous rice planter and mill engineer father Jonathan Lucas ) Greenwich (1766), Hibben Ferry Tract (1770), and Mount Pleasant (1808), which today form the Old Village Historic District.
+The Old Village of Mount Pleasant SC saw a post-war building boom and in 1872, several of the small early settlements merged as one entity and became the incorporated Town of Mount Pleasant.
+These included Hilliardsville (1847), Lucasville on Haddrell’s Point (created by William Lucas in 1853, who received most of the tract from his famous rice planter and mill engineer father Jonathan Lucas ) Greenwich (1766), Hibben Ferry Tract (1770), and Mount Pleasant (1808), which today form the Mount Pleasant History District.

 Old Village/Mount Pleasant on a Map of Charleston Harbor, 1865.
 Library of Congress.(courtesy of Olmsted Historic Site, NPS.)